typinghare/wildtrace-farm/README.md

 I determined to make a complete program instead of a just-runnable one.
 That means I must focus much on advanced skills such as game development principles, frameworks, design patterns, and so on.
 Also, I will write complete documentation as professionally as I can.

-## To Professor

-I didn't expect the game ends up being so complicated.
-I have many features yet to be implemented, and I will finish them later and send the <del>release edition</del> to you via email.

-Please let me know if you come across any bugs when you play this game.
-It's my first time making a game and I don't have experience testing it.

 ## Get Started

 To run Wildtrace Farm, you should install the following programs as prerequisites: